fl1ger/deleg/draft-dnsop-deleg.md

 --- abstract

-Authoritative control of parts of the Domain Name System namespace are indicated with a special record type that can only indicate the name of the server which a client resolver should contact for more information.
+Authoritative control of parts of the Domain Name System namespace are indicated with a special record type, the NS record, that can only indicate the name of the server which a client resolver should contact for more information.
 Any other features of that server must then be discovered through other mechanisms.
 This draft proposes a new extensible DNS record type, DELEG, which allows additional information about authoritative nameservers to be conveyed in the delegation.

 --- middle

 # Introduction

-In the Domain Name System [STD13], subtrees within the domain name hierarchy are indicated by delegations to servers which are authoritative for their portion of the namespace.
+In the Domain Name System {{?STD13}}, subtrees within the domain name hierarchy are indicated by delegations to servers which are authoritative for their portion of the namespace.
 The DNS records that do this, called NS records, can only represent the name of a nameserver.
-Clients can expect nothing out of this delegated server other than it will answer DNS requests on UDP port 53.
+Clients can expect nothing out of this delegated server other than that it will answer DNS requests on UDP port 53.

 As the DNS has evolved over the past four decades, this has proven to be a barrier for the efficient introduction of new DNS technology.
 Many features that have been conceived come with additional overhead as they are constrained by the least common denominator of nameserver functionality.

 The proposed DELEG record type remedies this problem by providing extensible parameters to describe what attributes a resolver would like to know about the the delegated authority, for example that it should be contacted using a different transport mechanism than the default udp/53.

-The record lives in harmony with the existing NS records and any DS records used to secure the delegation with DNSSEC, with all provided in the Authority section of DNS responses.
+The record lives in harmony with the existing NS records and any DS records used to secure the delegation with DNSSEC, with all three types provided in the Authority section of DNS responses.
 Legacy DNS resolvers would continue to use the NS and DS records, while resolvers that understand DELEG and its associated parameters can efficiently switch.
 [This is our proposed best-case scenario, but still needs testing to confirm the assertion about legacy resolvers.
 We have several other backup plans about how it could be facilitated if the Authority method proves troublesome.]

 The DELEG record leverages the Service Binding (SVCB) record format defined in {{?RFC9460}}, using a subset of the already defined service parameters.